zach-olsen/Zach_Portfolio/projects/NBAStatsScraping.md

 #### [Project Link](./notebooks/NBAStatsScraping.ipynb)
 ---
-In this project, I wanted to get accurate NBA player statistics through the years, and be able to analyze various statistics.
-In this first part, I am scraping the data from [nba.com](https://www.nba.com) from the years 2014-2023 for all players in the regular season, and the playoffs.
-I will go through my notebook, and explain what each individual cell does.
+This part of the project is to simply scrape the data from [nba.com](https://www.nba.com) for all player stats from 2014-2023 in the regular season and the playoffs.
+In the next part of this project, I will analyze this data in this part.

 ### Imports
 ```python